Thrombotic thrombocytopenic purpura: Signs and symptoms

 The signs and symptoms of TTP may at first be subtle and nonspecific.
 Many people experience an influenza-like or diarrheal illness before developing TTP.
 Neurological symptoms are very common and vary greatly in severity.
 Frequently reported symptoms include feeling very tired, confusion, and headaches.
 Seizures and symptoms similar to those of a stroke can also be seen.
-Other symptoms include, but are not limited to jaundice or paleness of the skin, a fast heart rate or shortness of breath, or pinpoint-sized purple or reddish dots on the skin known as petechiae.
+Other symptoms include, but are not limited to jaundice or paleness of the skin, a fast heart rate or shortness of breath, or dots on the skin known as petechiae.
+High blood pressure has also been observed as a symptom.

 As TTP progresses, blood clots form within small blood vessels (microvasculature), and platelets (clotting cells) are consumed.
 As a result, bruising, and rarely bleeding can occur.
 The bruising often takes the form of purpura, while the most common site of bleeding, if it occurs, is from the nose or gums.
 Larger bruises (ecchymoses) may also develop.
 The classic presentation of TTP, which occurs in less than 10% of people, includes five medical signs.
 These are: